Prevention Is Best: Educating Rural Villages

 Factor all of these challenges into one community and you have prime targets for human trafficking and sexual exploitation.
 Lack of access to resources, little to no formal education, and no understanding of the law has left many communities within Thailand at risk, and it is our heart to equip and empower one community at a time with the tools to protect themselves and lay the foundations for future generations to flourish.

 After arriving at the Lahu village we spent the next five-and-a-half hours watching video interviews of labour and sex-trafficking survivors, pimps who quit the trade and shared about the horrors they inflicted upon others and their reasons why they felt justified in doing so, and heard from families who had lost loved ones to exploitation.
 We discussed the various forms of trafficking, what they look like and ways individuals and families all over the world can fall into the trap of exploitation.
 We teamed up and practiced the art of storytelling using human trafficking narrative to equip each community member in how to raise awareness with others.
-We discussed child protection laws and how to report suspicious activity, and alongside this we ran a workshop for all the children on ‘safe touch’ where we gathered together, watched short clips, played games and discussed ways we can protect ourselves and others, and identify safe people to go to with any concerns of suspicious or unwanted behaviour.
+We discussed child protection laws and how to report suspicious activity, and alongside this we ran a workshop for all the children on ‘safe touch’ where we gathered together, watched short clips, played games and discussed ways we can protect ourselves and others, and identify safe people to go to with any concerns of suspicious or unwanted behavior.

 As part of Destiny Rescue’s aftercare team I see on a daily basis the effects trauma has on the children we rescue.
 It is nothing short of heartbreaking to come alongside children who have been so broken they are unable to see themselves as nothing more than a body to be used.
 Their worth has been shaken to its very core and they are made to believe that their value lies solely in what their body can do to satisfy others.

 A large part of what we do involves removing the veil of lies from each child we rescue and help them to see that they are more, far more, than their bodies, that they have value beyond measure and they are worthy of love and freedom.
-There is so much joy that comes with seeing the penny drop and eyes light up in the life of a young heart who has just realised her own uniqueness and true value.
+There is so much joy that comes with seeing the penny drop and eyes light up in the life of a young heart who has just realized her own uniqueness and true value.

 And yet, when we enter these village communities passion is ignited in ways stronger than ever before, because it is here in community education that we can see the penny drop before any damage has ever occurred.
 When we take the time to educate, equip, and empower communities we are fighting exploitation at its root.
 This is the stuff that saves lives.